 Young broke into the world of syndicated comics in the 1920s.
 He specialized in what some have called "pretty girl strips."
 It may not be total coincidence that Young's first strip premiered in 1921, one year after the United States instituted universal suffrage-- though there had been many manifestations of the phenomenon of "The New Woman" during the previous twenty years.
 One of the most famous was that of "the flapper," usually seen as an independent young woman of means, and one who felt free to date men without making firm commitments.
 Some flappers were even known for adopting quasi-masculine fashion statements, like mannish clothes or bobbed hairstyles.
 This description seems appropriate to Young's third pretty-girl strip, DUMB DORA, which was his greatest success up to that point.
 Young used the relative success of DORA to launch BLONDIE, of which he had some if not total ownership.

 BLONDIE began in September 1930.
-In some ways it was much like DORA, depending on gags in which the female protagonist would stun her listeners with some display of quixotic feminine logic.
+In some ways it was much like DORA, being dependent on gags in which the female protagonist would stun her listeners with some display of quixotic feminine logic.
 However, the above collection notes in its intro that Young expressly distanced his new heroine Blondie from the earlier flappers by making her more hyper-feminine in her attire.
 His most constant beau was also introduced in the first strip: Dagwood, an empty-headed young heir to a wealthy family.
 The two were passionately in love but their marriage was opposed by Dagwood's rich parents, who deemed Blondie a gold digger.

 For four years the strip followed this rather tepid pattern, without becoming more than a modest success.
 I surveyed all of the daily strips collected in the cited tome, and less than twenty of the nine hundred or so entries ended with any sort of slapstick, in contrast to the dominant pattern of verbal jokes.

 One of the few interesting exceptions-- for which I have no illustrations-- was a pair of strips from June 19 and 20, 1931.
 In these strips, Blondie and Dagwood are considering how they will survive on a limited income if they marry.
 So, executing a trope I'll call "the Peacemans vs. the Bickersons," they seek out other couples, only to find all of them violently quarreling with one another.
 The first strip shows a married couple arguing about money in front of the young lovers, and as the latter couple leave, the reader sees the husband getting clubbed by his wife.
 The second strip shows two more encounters in which the couples are verbally arguing all the time.
 Blondie tells Dagwood that not all married people fight, and she uses Dagwood's own parents as an example of marital bliss.
-So of course, they walk in on a scene in which the elder Mrs. Bumstead is threatening to crown her hubby with a vase, while he's haplessly climbing a curtain to get away from her.
+Naturally, the young lovers then walk in on a scene in which the elder Mrs. Bumstead is threatening to crown her hubby with a vase, while he's haplessly climbing a curtain to get away from her.
 This "Peacemans vs. Bickersons" trope would be one Young returned to again and again.
 On the face of things, Blondie and Dagwood were "Peacemans" who did not physically fight each other, while others-- their neighbors the Woodleys, and Dagwood's boss and his wife-- were "Bickersons" constantly having violent quarrels, usually with the wife hitting her husband with vases or other bludgeons.
 More on this trope in my mythcomic-post.

 In 1933, Young was encouraged by his syndicate editor to make over the strip into a middle-class marriage strip, jettisoning the whole format of "young rich guy dating a lower-class girl."
 Dagwood's parents disinherited him and never to my knowledge appeared again, even in comic book originals not produced by Young.
 And as others before me have observed, Blondie morphed away from an air-headed young woman.
 She became a sensible homemaker, able to manage a household of kids and dogs-- though she still showed some of her old frivolousness in yet another repeated joke-trope: constantly spending Dagwood's hard-earned money on new apparel.